Constant Contact for Resellers: Pricing, Templates, and MoreBy Amy Gill

 Founded as “Roving Software” in 1995, Constant Contact is one of the (if not the) leading email marketing software providers.
 Based in Massachusetts, they have offices across the United States and in the UK.
 They were acquired in 2016 for an estimated $1.1 billion and currently boast over 5 million small business customers.

 Why am I sharing all of this “fluffy stuff” with you?
-Because Constant Contact is a powerhouse, and if you want to provide your clients with an email marketing product or service, you need to know about them.
+Because Constant Contact is a powerhouse, and you can be a powerhouse too if you resell Constant Contact to your clients.
+Honestly, if you want to provide your clients with an email marketing product or service, you need to know about them.